chrisguest75/turn/README.md

 You can also verify in VSCode by opening the repo directory and looking at the Source Control template commit.

 ## Committing
-You can create an exmaple commit by filling in the template.
+You can create an example commit by filling in the template.

 It contains fields for Subject, Problem, Solution, Notes.
 You should also include the ticket in the subject as this is the line used to build the notes.